General Information About Cybersecurity

 A new type of GPS spoofing around the port of Shanghai was reported in late 2019.

 Digital watermarking, related to steganography (hiding messages in data), has been around a long time:

 - It was used by Demaratus, a Greek, to send a message to the Spartans in the war between the Greeks and the Persians in 480 B.C. [see "The Histories" by Herodotus, "The Code Book" by Simon Singh, and "The Codebreakers" by David Kahn]

 - Much later than that (in 1500!), it was described by the Benedictine monk Johannes Trithemius in Steganographia.
 He described a method of hiding text in a prayer book.

-- Playboy has used it it to watermark imagery sold in electronic form since 1997.
+- Playboy used it to watermark imagery sold in electronic form starting around 1997.
 See the Digimarc press release or Secure Computing, Aug 1997, pg 15.

 It's been discussed in non-specialist

 - Nature, 12 Dec 1996, pg 514